sarahyjja/JS-beginner-workshop/lesson-1-html-and-css.md

 ### What can I do with CSS?

-You can change the color, position, dimensions and presentation of different elements.
+You can change the colour, position, dimensions and presentation of different elements.

 ### Anatomy of a CSS rule